 SHORT BIOGRAPHY

-As a doll maker Bob has been in galleries since the early 90s.
+Doucette has worn many titles as an artist from set designer to animator and has a wide variety of interest.
+What started as a career in puppetry segued into a doll-making hobby.
 His Ben Franklin doll, created for the White House Christmas tree in 1999, is in the permanent collection of the Smithsonian.
-Many of his dolls are in the private collection of Demi Moore and have been featured in books, magazines articles and TV programs.
+Many of his dolls are in the private collection of Demi Moore and have been featured in magazines articles, TV programs and sold in galleries.

 ARTIST STATEMENT